E. James Small

 shop fluorescent tube lights.

-picture of the Galactica below, the setup was almost
+picture of the Galactica below, a shot that was

-identical to the diagram above.
-I used a halogen work
+was almost identical to the diagram above.
+I used a

-light (the "key" light) placed high above and behind
+halogen work light (the "key" light) placed high above

-the 17" all-white model, but a small fluorescent tube
+and behind the 17" all-white model, but a small

-light positioned far to the left to cast the bluish
+fluorescent tube light positioned far to the left to

-hue, as if to impart the sense of the ship approaching
+cast the bluish hue, as if to impart the sense of the

-a planet which might reflect like the Earth does, and
+ship approaching a planet which might reflect like the

-fluorescent light a lot more blue in colour
+renders the fluorescent light a lot more blue in

-temperature, so this is an example where you can play
+colour temperature, so this is an example where you

-with different sources of light to achieve dramatic or
+can play with different sources of light to achieve

-unusual results, adding life to the shot.
-By lighting
+dramatic or unusual results, adding life to the shot.

-the model from unusual angles, rather than just from
+By lighting the model from unusual angles, rather than

 choosing a background, try to make it in contrast to